bethsebian/game-time/README.md

     * Once that tiles shape is picked, that tile talks to its four neighbors and updates their constraints.
 For example, if a tile's sets its shape-orientation as a spoke with the connection pointing to the right (`0-`), the tile to the _right_ of that tile would now be required to be a shape that has a connection to its _left_.
     * Then the next tile, with updated constraints, sets its shape-orientation combination.
     * That loop repeats until all the tiles have picked a shape and orientation.
 This flow ensures that there are no unattached points in the pattern.

-I love figuring out the logic around these types of challenges.

 ## Areas for Improvement
 * Refactoring is needed in many files to simplify functions.